Old Content: Handling Guide For SEO

 Old Content SEO Problems

-Even if your content is really awesome, you need to do some cleaning.
-Otherwise, you’ll be hurting your own chances of ranking on Google.
-You see, there are only a limited number of places in Google’s search results pages.
-Google will only show 1 or 2 results from the same domain in the search results for any specific query.
-If you’re a high authority domain, you might get away with three results.
+Even if your content is excellent, you need to do some cleaning.
+Otherwise, your chances of ranking on Google will remain the same.
+You see, there are only so many places on the Google search results page.
+Google only displays one or two results from the same domain in the search results for a given query.
+If you have a high-authority domain, you may get three results.

-If you have written 3 articles focussing on the same.
-Or very similar keywords, you are competing with yourself for those limited spaces in the search results.
-You’ll be confusing Google.
-That’s why you cannot blog endlessly about the same content and leave it be.
+Suppose you write three articles on the same topic.
+Or, using very similar keywords, you’re competing against yourself for a limited spot in the search results.
+You’ll confuse Google.
+This is why you can’t endlessly write the same content on your blog and leave it at that.
 You need to do some content management.

 What to Do With Old Content

-There are three things you can do with old content.
-You can keep it, you can delete it or you can merge it.
-Not sure what to do?
-It all depends upon your content.
+There are three things you can do with your old content to optimize and improve your SEO with this handling guide.
+You can keep, delete, or merge it.
+Don’t know what to do?
+It all depends on your content.

 Add Value With Content